I’ve talked about this before, but feel like it’s time to bring it up again.

 — Gregg Blanchard (@slopefillers) July 16, 2012

 I didn’t do it often, but I did it enough that people noticed.
-In my first conversation with Corey Ryan upon agreeing to join Ryan Solutions, he mentioned one such case with Jackson Hole I had published just a few days before.
+In my first conversation with Corey Ryan upon agreeing to join Ryan Solutions, he mentioned one such case with Jackson Hole I had published earlier that year.

-But slowly I began to realize three simple things.
+But slowly I began to realize two simple things.

 So why, in the marketing world, was I kicking people when they were down?

-Along the way, I went from no longer using to advocating for the opposite.
+Along the way, I went from no longer using #fail to advocating for the opposite.

 — Gregg Blanchard (@slopefillers) August 4, 2016